Embedding and learning with signatures: The embedding

 \item The XGBoost algorithm, introduced by \citet{chen2016xgboost}, and implemented in the Python package \pkg{xgboost}, is also used.
 It is a state-of-the-art gradient boosting technique, building upon the work of \cite{friedman2001greedy}.
 The maximum number of iterations is set to 100 and early stopping with a patience of $5$ is used to prevent overfitting and speed up training.
 The maximum depth of a tree is set to 3 and the minimum loss reduction to make a split to 0.5.

-\item Finally, a nearest neighbor classifier is run with scikit-learn implementation \citep{scikit-learn}, which has a default value of 5 neighbors.
-This method is known to suffer from the curse of dimensionality, so it will be of interest to see how the signature truncation order affects its performance. \end{itemize} For each of the algorithms described above and each dataset of Section \ref{sec:datasets} (Quick, Draw!, Urban Sound, and Motion Sense), the following steps are repeated: \begin{enumerate} \item Split the data into training, validation, and test sets, as described in Table \ref{tab:dataset_summary}. \item Choose an embedding and transform samples $\mathbf{x_i}$ into continuous paths $X_i:[0,1] \to \R^d$. \item For $k=1,\dots,K$: \begin{enumerate} \item Compute $S_k(X_i)$, the signature truncated at order $k$, for every sample $i$.
+\item Finally, a nearest neighbor classifier is run with a default value of 5 neighbors.
+This method is known to suffer from the curse of dimensionality, so it is of interest to see how the signature truncation order affects its performance. \end{itemize} For each of the algorithms described above and each dataset of Section \ref{sec:datasets} (Quick, Draw!, Urban Sound, and Motion Sense), the following steps are repeated: \begin{enumerate} \item Split the data into training, validation, and test sets, as described in Table \ref{tab:dataset_summary}. \item Choose an embedding and transform samples $\mathbf{x_i}$ into continuous paths $X_i:[0,1] \to \R^d$. \item For $k=1,\dots,K$: \begin{enumerate} \item Compute $S_k(X_i)$, the signature truncated at order $k$, for every sample $i$.
 This results in training, validation and test sets of the form

 where $S_k(X_i) \in \R^{\frac{d^{k+1}-1}{d-1}}$ if $d>1$, and $\R^{k}$ if $d=1$. \item Fit the algorithm on the training data.
-Validation data is used when the algorithm chosen is the linear neural network or XGboost, to adapt the learning rate and to implement early stopping, respectively. \item Compute the accuracy, defined by \eqref{eq:def_accuracy}, on the test set. \end{enumerate} \end{enumerate} The maximal value considered for the truncation order, denoted by $K$, is fixed so that the number of features stay reasonable from a computational point of view.
+Validation data is used when the algorithm chosen is the linear neural network or XGboost, to adapt the learning rate and to implement early stopping, respectively. \item Compute the accuracy, defined by \eqref{eq:def_accuracy}, on the test set. \end{enumerate} \end{enumerate} The maximal value considered for the truncation order, denoted by $K$, is fixed so that the number of features are computationally reasonable.
 The meaning of ``reasonable'' depends on each dataset, as they have a different number of samples and classes.
 For Quick, Draw!, we will consider up to $10^5$ samples, for Urban Sound $10^4$ and for Motion Sense $5 \times 10^5$.

 For a path $X$ in $\R^d$, the number of features is equal to $(d^{k+1}-1)/(d-1)$ if $d>1$, and to $k$ if $d=1$ (see Table \ref{tab:truncation_dimensions} for some values).
 Therefore, the number of features depends on the dimension $d$ of the embedding and the truncation order $k$.
 But $d$ is different depending on the dataset and the embedding.
 Thus, to compare the quality of different embeddings, the accuracy score is plotted against the log number of features, which yields one curve per embedding, where each point corresponds to a different truncation order $k$.
 One embedding curve being above the others means that, at equal input size, this embedding performs better.